 At the same time, each brain is capable of generating roughly 12 to 25 watts of electricity.
 With that much power, you can light up a low-watt LED bulb.

 While you’re at it, you should realize that the brain is not at full size when you’re first introduced into the world.
 In fact, babies are born with bigger heads to ensure they’re able to accommodate their rapidly growing brains.
-According to Didyouknowfacts.org, a teenage brain is not fully formed during the teenage years.
+A teenage brain is not fully formed during the teenage years.
 The brain only reaches its full size and maturity around the age of 25.

 There is a big debate regarding the intelligence of men and women.
 While it may not make a difference, it is a scientific fact that men have bigger brains.
 On average, a man’s brain will be roughly 10 percent bigger than a woman’s.

 However, this is not true with all parts of the brain.
-Women tend to have a bigger hippocampus, which is responsible for normal memory functions.
-Therefore, men might have bigger brains, but women have far better memories.
+Women sometimes have a bigger hippocampus, which is responsible for normal memory functions.
+Therefore, men might have bigger brains, but women could have far better memories.